vmware/versatile-data-kit/examples/dag-with-args-example/README.md

 The other two configurations are set in order to have a short fixed delay for delayed jobs such as the last read job.
 Check the [configuration](https://github.com/vmware/versatile-data-kit/blob/main/projects/vdk-plugins/vdk-dag/src/vdk/plugin/dag/dag_plugin_configuration.py)
 for more details.

-Note that the VDK DAG Job does not require the `vdk-trino` dependency.
-Component jobs are responsible for their own dependencies, and the DAG Job only handles their triggering.

 ## Execution